Our Five Days In Myrtle Beach, South Carolina

 Croissants Bistro & Bakery

-Blake and I started our first day in Myrtle Beach, SC with a bang when Croissants Bistro & Bakery hosted us for breakfast.
+Blake and I started our first of five days in Myrtle Beach, SC with a bang when Croissants Bistro & Bakery hosted us for breakfast.
 Our meal was phenomenal!
 I am still dreaming about those Dutch Chocolate Chip Pancakes.

 Read about our breakfast here.